Careers360 Logo

 Question:12

-On a morning walk, three persons step off together and their steps measure 40 cm, 42 cm and 45 cm, respectively.
-What is the minimum distance each should walk so that each can covers the same distance in complete steps?
+On a morning walk, three people step off together and their steps measure 40 cm, 42 cm and 45 cm, respectively.
+What is the minimum distance each should walk so that each can cover the same distance in complete steps?

 Answer:

-For finding minimum distance which will be multiple of all step-lengths. we have to find the LCM of (40, 42, 45)
+For finding the minimum distance which will be multiple of all step lengths.
+We have to find the LCM of (40, 42, 45)

 42 = 2 × 3 × 7 × 1